 - Level of Physical Activity

-In three years, environment plays an equal role as genetics does in weight loss.
+In three years, the environment plays an equal role as genetics does in weight loss.
 As years go by, the environmental factors start to have much more impact.
 Therefore, the longevity of your weight loss depends on the decisions you make in your daily life.

 What Is A Success After Weight Loss Surgery?